 For example, tremors can affect a person’s voice box or throat muscles, making it difficult to swallow or talk.

-Fortunately, there are speech therapists trained in a technique called Lee Silverman Voice Treatment (LSVT), a therapy designed specifically for Parkinson’s patients.
+Fortunately, there are speech therapists who are trained in a technique called Lee Silverman Voice Treatment (LSVT), a therapy designed specifically for patients with PD.
 The LSVT is an intensive therapy involving 16 sessions in one month, but it can greatly improve a person’s quality of life.

 To learn more about LSVT and find a qualified speech therapist, go here.

 Medications for parkinsonism are mostly focused on increasing dopamine levels in the brain.
 Some of the most common medications prescribed include: